RAbo-Github/caad002x/README.md

 12) AsynTaskLoader: illustrates the use of a Loader through the simulation of a load of data from a database.
 13) AlarmManager: this app allows its user to be run at some points in the future.
+14) HappyBirthdayApp: loads contact users and send them birthday messages.
+It uses a Loader to get the user contacts (if permission is allowed) and send an email to the contact of our choice determined by a click.